 |

 Two files must be prepared before every submission.
-These are the first page file and the main article file.
+These are the First Page File and the Main Article File.

-The main article file must contain all text of the manuscript including the abstract.
+The Main Article File must contain all text of the manuscript including the abstract.
 As this file goes for blinded peer review, there should be no author-identifiers in this file.
 The references and tables should also be a part of this file.
+Figures and images must not be embedded in the text file.
+Figures (if any) are to be uploaded separately as guided by the manuscript submission site.

 Manuscript Submission |